koenlek/ros_lemtomap/README.md

 Installation
 ------------
-This was tested on Hydro.
+This was tested on Indigo.
+(as of this writing, Turtlebot packages aren't officially released as .debs for Indigo, if these packages are still not available, follow the instructions in INSTALL-pre-turtlebot-indigo-release.md to build those packages yourself)

 - Create a catkin ws (or use your existing catkin ws):
 ```